-3.4.2.
+3.5.2.
 Document important information assets

-Similarly to 3.4.1 above, having an understanding of important information assets is essential.
+Similarly to 3.5.1 above, understanding important information assets is essential.
 Information assets are the digital repositories where information is contained.
 These can take the form of applications, systems, databases, or documents.
 If your organisation does not currently have an inventory containing data on important technology and operational assets, consider the following:

-- Create an information asset register in a similar manner to the steps outlined in 3.4.1 above.
+- Create an information asset register in a similar manner to the steps outlined in 3.5.1 above.

 - Document what fields/metadata should be documented for each asset (where known).
 As a start, some key fields to document may include:

 - o Asset Identifier

 - Description

 - Type (e.g. Application, system, database, document, etc.)

 - Version

 - Vendor (if applicable)

-- o Support details (if applicable)
+- Support details (if applicable)

 - Organisation owner

-- o Information classification (e.g. Secret, confidential, internal, public, etc.)
+- Information classification (e.g. Secret, confidential, internal, public, etc.)

-- o Comments / additional notes.
+- Comments / additional notes

 - Consult technology and operational team representatives to understand what information is currently available and add this to the inventory.

 - Perform an information asset discovery exercise, if appropriate.
 Some examples of areas to look at include:

 - Customer information

 - Organisational information

 - o Financial information

 - o Staff/Human Resource (HR) information

 - Configuration and settings information

-- Where feasible, build in trigger points to existing processes such as procurement, change management and information management to update the register when information assets are changed within the organisation.
+- Where feasible, build in trigger points to existing processes such as procurement, change

+management and information management to update the register when information assets

+are changed within the organisation.